thosgood/this-weeks-finds/markdown/251-300/week281.md

 Michael D. Hirschhorn emailed me to say that nearly 30 years ago, he and David C. Hunt published a paper in the *Journal of Combinatorial Theory* classifying all tilings of the plane by identical convex equilateral pentagons.
-The most famous appears to be the \"Hirschhorn medallion\" [Bob Jenkins](http://burtleburtle.net/bob/tile/pentagon.html) used it to tile his bathroom:
+The most famous appears to be the "Hirschhorn medallion" [Bob Jenkins](http://burtleburtle.net/bob/tile/pentagon.html) used it to tile his bathroom: